AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 # Under review

 **Alexandra Prégent**. *A Right to Privacy for the Aﬀective Life?
-The case of emotion recognition technology*
+The case of emotion recognition technology.*

 # Forthcoming

 **Alexandra Prégent**.
 (Forthcoming) <a href="https://arxiv.org/pdf/2602.08706" style="text-decoration:none">"Technosocial risks of ‘ideal’ emotion recognition technologies:
-A defense of the (social) value of emotional expressions"</a>, In *Ethics of AI Alignment:Rethinking Society Beyond the Human*, (eds.Ljubisa Bojic, Zoran Erić, Ana Lipij), The International
+A defense of the (social) value of emotional expressions"</a>, In Ljubisa Bojic, Zoran Erić, Ana Lipij (eds.), *Ethics of AI Alignment:Rethinking Society Beyond the Human*, The International
 Library of Ethics, Law and Technology, Springer.
+(Preprint).

 ****